lopis/thirteen-terrible-stunts/README.md

   - Save high score in endless mode
 - There's no variation in the falling building level
 - There should be an arrow pointing to where the goal is
+- Don't show the boss gameover when playing endless

 ## Inspiration